Code-Institute-Submissions/weather-app-5p/README.md

 The app was deployed using heroku, the steps are as follows:
 1. In Heroku, select new and "Create new app"
 2. Name and select a region for hosting
-3. Navigate to settings and create a new config var named "API_KEY" and set value to your key for [Open Weather Map](https://openweathermap.org/)
+3. Navigate to settings, scroll down and create a new config var named "API_KEY" and set value to your key for [Open Weather Map](https://openweathermap.org/)
+4. Go to the deploy tab and link your github account
+5. Select the respository to be used
+6. At the bottom of the deploy page, select "Deploy Branch"